estefanostroher/youtube-downloader/README.md

 How to use the Youtube Downloader:

+1 - Type python3 youtube_downloader.py to run the program on terminal and open it;

-1 - Get the URL from the video you want to download and paste it on the first line;
+2 - Get the URL from the video you want to download and paste it on the first line;

-2 - The "Salvar Vídeo" button is to save the location of your video, the extension is setted to .mp4 by default;
+3 - The "Salvar Vídeo" button is to save the location of your video, the extension is setted to .mp4 by default;

-3 - Above the first button, you will choose the resolution you want;
+4 - Above the first button, you will choose the resolution you want;

-4 - In the end, just click on "Download". :)
+5 - In the end, just click on "Download". :)

 Extras: